"Powerful, rollicking and magical…virtuoso harp, wildly eccentric guitar, sly, streetwise vocals and great songs" —Blues & Rhythm

 For more than 30 years and nine albums, Rick fronted Little Charlie & The Nightcats, flawlessly combining his songs, vocals and harmonica with Little Charlie Baty’s one-of-a-kind guitar excursions.
 The band won international acclaim and toured the world repeatedly.
 They were nominated four times for the prestigious Blues Music Award for Band Of The Year.
 With Charlie’s retirement from touring in 2008, Rick took over leadership of the band.
 He knew the only way to replace Baty’s mind-melting mashup of blues, jazz and roots rock was to find someone with an equally insane and daredevil guitar approach.
 Rick knew that would be a tall order to fill.
 As luck would have it, Kid Andersen, who had been working with another harp legend, Charlie Musselwhite, became available.
 “Kid’s a fearless nut on the guitar,” says Estrin.
 “He’s really the only guy who could fit in with us.”
 With an unpredictable, uninhibited style that perfectly meshed with Estrin’s wildly imaginative songs, the new band charged out of the gate.

-Estrin has been nominated for 20 Blues Music Awards and won twice.
-In 2013 he took the Blues Music Award for Best Instrumentalist–Harmonica.
-He also won the 1994 Blues Music Award for Song Of The Year for his composition “My Next Ex-Wife,” and has written songs for a growing legion of other musicians.
+Years of worldwide touring and a series of critically acclaimed recordings have earned Estrin five Blues Music Awards, including two nods for Song Of The Year (1994 and 2018), Best Instrumentalist—Harmonica (2013) and Traditional Blues Male Artist Of The Year (2018).
+The full band, Rick Estrin & The Nightcats, won the highly coveted 2018 Band Of The Year award.
+Additionally, Estrin has written songs for a growing legion of other musicians.
 Three of his songs found their way onto Grammy-nominated albums by Koko Taylor, Robert Cray and John Hammond.
 Estrin cites Sonny Boy Williamson II, Percy Mayfield and Detroit bluesman Baby Boy Warren as his major songwriting influences.
 His work on the reeds is deep in the tradition of harmonica masters Sonny Boy Williamson II and Little Walter Jacobs, while at the same time pushing that tradition forward with his innovative songs.
 And his sly and soulful vocals are the perfect vehicle for driving those songs home.
 Blues Revue says, “Estrin has created some of the finest blues songs of any artist on the planet.
 His carefully wrought lyrics penetrate human weakness with the precision of a boxer, though more often than not, he chooses to leave you laughing after the blow’s been struck.”

 Besides Estrin’s celebrated songwriting and musical skills, he and the band are among the most entertaining and colorful showmen around.
 Estrin’s quick wit and signature look and Andersen’s off-the-cuff guitar acrobatics add even more spontaneous fun to their live performances.
 “People don’t go out to see people who look like themselves,” says Estrin.
 “They want to see something special.
 I was schooled in this business to be a showman, and that’s what you get when you come to see us perform.
 We know how to put on a show.”